What is Number Sense? The Key to Improve Math SkillsMarch 20th, 2019

 Figure 3 shows the whole circle divided into 3 random sizes (all 3 parts would need to be equal sizes to be an example of fractions).

 For more direct instruction on improving math skills with number sense lessons, check out our Awaken the Scholar Within Math Program.
 Here, Bonnie teaches these skills to you, step-by-step through audio and video lessons.
-The program includes the BT Easy Math Reference Guide, the Math Zone Card Game, 5 math books and Super Spacers which integrates both of phonemic awareness and phonics seamlessly.
+The program includes the BT Easy Math Reference Guide and Super Spacers which integrates both number sense and traditional math skills seamlessly.

 Bonnie Terry is a Board Certified Educational Therapist and internationally recognized as America’s Leading Learning Specialist and the founder of BonnieTerryLearning.com.
 Terry is an expert in developing learning programs that target how people learn through the visual, auditory, and tactile/kinesthetic processing systems.
 Terry coaches teachers and parents so they can give their child a 2 to 4-year learning advantage in just 45-60 minutes a day.
 She is a frequent media guest and speaker.